AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="startSdk"> **`startSdk()`**

-In version 6.9.0 of the react-native-appslfyer SDK we added the option of spliting between the initialization stage and start stage.
-You just need to add the property `manualStart: true` to the init object, and later call `appsFlyer.startSdk()` whenever you descide.
-If this property is set to `false` or doesn't exist the sdk will start after calling `appsFlyer.initSdk(...)`.
+In version 6.9.0 of the react-native-appslfyer SDK we added the option of splitting between the initialization stage and start stage.
+All you need to do is add the property manualStart: true to the init object, and later call appsFlyer.startSdk() whenever you decide.
+If this property is set to false or doesn’t exist, the sdk will start after calling `appsFlyer.initSdk(...)`.

 *Example:*
 ```javascript